Discovery is the third User Centred Design (UCD) phase but the first of the delivery phases.

-Why do we need Discovery?
+Why do we need the Discovery phase?

-What happens in Discovery?
+What happens in the Discovery phase?

 To ensure the team frames their understanding of the problem: